LivingLegacyMedia/vowbound/chapter_08.md

 A voice spoke behind them, cold and flat.
 "You're making a mistake."

 Cassian spun, hand going to his knife.
+His heart hammered as he dropped into a defensive crouch.
+How had someone gotten so close without them hearing?

 A cloaked figure stood ten paces away, perfectly still.
 A man, from the voice and build, but his face was hidden in shadow beneath his hood.

+Mira had her blade drawn, backing toward Cassian.
+"How long have you been there?"

-"Coming here," the figure continued, "it was a trap."
+"Coming here," the figure continued, ignoring her question, "it was a trap."

+Cassian's mind raced.
+Trap.
+This stranger knew why they were here.
+Had been following them.
+For how long?
+Since Arvenstead?
+Since the inn at Thornrest?
+His free hand moved to the coin in his pocket, ready to use whatever desperate magic he could summon.

+"Who are you?"
+Cassian demanded, keeping his voice steady despite the adrenaline flooding his system.
+"Show yourself.
+Now."

+"One of Draven's scouts," Mira hissed.
+"Has to be.
+Cassian, we need to—"

+"Run where?"
+Cassian cut her off, eyes never leaving the figure.
+If this was one of the Hollow, running might trigger a pursuit.
+And if there was one, there could be more.
+They were exposed on this ridge.
+Trapped.
+"Answer her question.
+Why have you been following us?"

+The figure remained motionless.
+Too still.
+That same unnatural calm Cassian had seen in the farmer at Thornrest.
+His grip tightened on his knife.
+Could he fight a Hollow?
+They didn't feel pain, didn't tire like normal people.
+And if this one called for reinforcements from the camp below...

-"I know it's a trap," Cassian said.
-"But we have to try anyway."
+"I know it's a trap," Cassian said, forcing himself to sound confident.
+Buying time to think.
+"But we have to come anyway."

 "Why?"
 The figure tilted his head, studying them with unnerving intensity.
 "One life against three thousand.
-One brother against the entire Hollow force in this region.
-The mathematics don't favor you."
+Two or three against the entire Hollow force in the region.
+The odds don't favor you."

-"Mathematics isn't everything," Mira said coldly.
+The certainty in that voice—the way he knew exactly why they were here—made Cassian's stomach drop.
+This was no random scout.

+"Odds aren't everything," Mira said, though her blade trembled slightly.
 "Who are you?
-Why have you been following us?"
+Are you here to stop us?"

+Silence stretched between them.
+Cassian's muscles tensed, ready to fight or flee.
+The figure could attack at any moment.
+Could be stalling while others surrounded them.
+Every second felt like standing on a knife's edge.

+Then, slowly—the figure reached up toward his hood.

+Cassian tensed...the coin's warmth pulsed in his pocket, and he drew on that perception, trying to read the stranger.
+Trying to sense threat or intention.

+What he felt made his skin crawl.
+Emptiness.
+But beneath it, something struggling.
+Something wrong.

-The figure was silent for a long moment.
-Then, slowly, he reached up and pulled back his hood.
+The figure pulled back his hood.

 Cassian's breath caught.